karamsohal/WEB315_Trekking_Locations_Asg_01/README.md

 1. New branch by the name of the Assignment_2 branch created.
 2. Comitting new branch changes.
 3. Added 2 new property, by the name of the Height as Int and Popularity as String.
 Committing
+4. ALl CRUD pages changes made and added 2 newly introduced properties Height and Popularity.
+Committing